 We’ve had the great fortune this school year to meet several new families with adopted children from China.
-During an after school pickup conversation at our elementary school in the suburbs, a fellow mom mentioned that she takes her Chinese daughters to visit Chicago’s Chinatown neighborhood frequently and eat and shop and soak in the culture.
+During an after school pickup conversation at our elementary school in the suburbs, a fellow mom mentioned that she takes her Chinese daughters to enjoy a family adventure in Chicago’s Chinatown neighborhood frequently to eat and shop and soak in the culture.

 I thought it would be fun to offer up our itinerary (which is really our friend Dianne’s itinerary) for an afternoon in Chicago’s Chinatown neighborhood.
 There is no single way to spend an afternoon in this amazing neighborhood, of course.
 But if you’re a tourist from elsewhere, or a local who’s never visited like me, and would like a starting point, here’s what we did recently with our family and friends.

 Here’s our recommendations for a family adventure in Chicago’s Chinatown